 Four Pillars of Addiction

 The most common problems associated with consumer debt I see are economical, emotional, social, and mental burdens.
-Debtors in denial do not keep a precise budget and very rarely do they know how large credit card debt can impact their life.
+Debtors in denial do not keep a precise budget and very rarely do they know how large credit card debt can impact their lives.
 In addition, it is not easy learning to overcome credit card addiction because every time the card is used it creates a positive feedback loop.

 Consumer credit card debt is the worst debt you can have.
 The interest rate of repaying back credit cards hovers above 15% APR easily.
-Needless to say, the high interest rate is one main reason people with credit card debt stay in debt.
+Needless to say, the high-interest rate is one main reason people with credit card debt stay in debt.
 It is hard to dig yourself out when you pay back $300 every month but the overall debt balance somehow only goes down by $50.
 The minimum balance of your payment may seem doable but it is one of the many tactics credit card companies use to keep you paying for longer.
-This “longer” almost always create a bigger money problems down the road.
+This “longer” almost always create a bigger money problem down the road.
 For example, if you are looking to buy a home or automobile then your credit score is pulled and the interest rate that you fetch will correlate to what interest rate you procured for said home or automobile.
 The domino effect of credit card debt can keep you paying extras for 30 years!

 No one likes to be in debt.
 Emotions and money are a lot more entangled than most people think.
 On an extreme level ‘Debt-Anger syndrome’ has become an actual modern medical reality 2.
 The wear down is powerful because it is so pervasive 3.
 It contaminates even the small enjoyable things because money is always a pervasive topic.
 The debt can actually make you feel so stressed that breathing problems may materialize from debt anxiety.
 You don’t need the doctor to tell you that is no way to live a life.

-The next natural emotional stage besides anger for those in debt is denial.
+The next natural emotional stage beside anger for those in debt is denial.
 Denial and anger are not emotions very far removed from each other.
 The consumer debt problem is worst because the nature of it is a very personal one.
 This is the kind of debt a borrower feels embarrassed to admit because thinking back on it…they can’t seem to recall what exact purchases got them here.
 Socially, debt can stunt relationships and make the debtor feel isolated and alone.